Reading News and Information

 Reading Bus Station is currently in Station Road during the refurbishment of Reading Station.

 It offers frequent services to all parts of the town.
-For bus timetables visit: www.reading-buses.co.uk
+For bus timetables and latest travel news visit: www.reading-buses.co.uk

 Station Approach, Reading, RG1 1LZ